JetBrains/kotlin-web-site/docs/reference/reflection.md

 Note that right now the `::` operator cannot be used for overloaded functions.
 In the future, we plan to provide a syntax for specifying parameter types so that a specific overload of a function could be selected.

-If we need to use a member of a class, or an extension function, it needs to be qualified, and the result will be of type “extension function”, e.g. `String::toCharArray` gives us an extension function for type `String`: `String.() -> CharArray`.
+If we need to use a member of a class, or an extension function, it needs to be qualified. e.g. `String::toCharArray` gives us an extension function for type `String`: `String.() -> CharArray`.

 ### Example: Function Composition